microsoft/azure-pipelines-tasks/Tasks/AzureRmWebAppDeployment/README.md

 ### Output Variables

-* **Web App Hosted URL:** Provide a name, like FabrikamWebAppURL for the variable for the AzureRM Web App Hosted URL.
-The variable can be used as $(variableName), like $(FabrikamWebAppURL) to refer to the Hosted URL of the AzureRM Web App in subsequent tasks like in the [Run Functional Tests task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/RunDistributedTests) or the [Visual Studio Test task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/VsTest).
+* **Web App Hosted URL:** Provide a name, like FabrikamWebAppURL for the variable for the Azure App Service Hosted URL.
+The variable can be used as $(variableName), like $(FabrikamWebAppURL) to refer to the Hosted URL of the Azure App Service in subsequent tasks like in the [Run Functional Tests task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/RunDistributedTests) or the [Visual Studio Test task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/VsTest).

 ### FAQ